sc-ventures/cloudbreak-documentation/docs/hostnames.md

 2. **Create a DHCP options set**:

-    You can find this option in the Amazon VPC console by selecting *DHCP Options Sets* from the left pane.
+    Perform this step from the Amazon VPC console.
+Select *DHCP Options Sets* from the left pane and click on *Create a DHCP options set*.
+Make sure to:

     1. Set the *Domain name* to a preferred domain, for example `cloudbreak.beer`.
     2. Set the *Domain name servers* to `AmazonProvidedDNS`